IBM/anomaly-prediction-streams-singlestore-cp4d/README.md

 # Detect anamolies in streaming IoT data using EventStreams and Singlestore database on Cloud Pak for Data

+In this code pattern, you will see how to detect anamolies in IoT event streams using IBM Event Streams and IBM Cloud Pak for Data with [Singlestore](https://www.singlestore.com/) database.

+## Flow

 ## Prerequisites
 1. [IBM Cloud Account](https://cloud.ibm.com)
 1. [IBM Cloud Pak for Data](https://cloud.ibm.com/catalog/content/ibm-cp-datacore-6825cc5d-dbf8-4ba2-ad98-690e6f221701-global)